merkle-open/NitroNet/README.md

 NitroNet is a full integration of Nitro-Frontends into ASP.NET.
 Nitro itself based on the Template-Engine handlebars.js.
 NitroNet using the same Template-Engine as Nitro with the parsing framework [Veil](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars) of [Chris Sainty](https://github.com/csainty) and combine the best of both worlds.
 In summary, NitroNet is a completely new and simple View-Engine for ASP.NET MVC Web Applications.
 NitroNet is created by [Fabian Geiger](https://github.com/fgeiger).

+### Subprojects
+As a popular Subproject, we have extend NitroNet to use this .Net View-Engine in the Web Content Management System [Sitecore](http://www.sitecore.net).
+You can find more informations about this Project under [NitroNetSitecore](https://github.com/namics/NitroNetSitecore).

 ## Installation